Alter Ego Doctrine

 Governance records are different from formation documents.
 Formation documents — articles of organization, the EIN confirmation letter, the operating agreement — establish that the LLC exists.
 Governance records prove that it continues to function as a real entity with deliberate decision-making.
 Courts, banks, and the IRS care about both, but it is the ongoing governance records that carry the most weight when liability protection is challenged.

 The absence of governance records is the single most common vulnerability in LLC protection.
 Most of the 36 million LLCs in the United States have formation documents but no governance records.
 Their owners believe they are protected because they filed the paperwork to create the entity.
 But protection does not come from formation — it comes from ongoing operation of the LLC as a separate entity, and governance records are the evidence of that operation.
+See what it actually takes to keep an LLC’s protection for the full walkthrough.

 Building a governance record does not require a lawyer or a complicated process.
 It requires documenting the decisions your LLC makes in a format that courts recognize as legitimate.
 That is what governance records are: the paper trail that proves your LLC is real, not just on file.